BytecodeAgency/Coding-Standards/README.md

 * When starting on a project, try to pick the best tool for the job.
 Be sure to discuss this with your superior, as this can have a lot of impact on a project
 * Use a clean folder structure.
 There is no default folder structure, because this depends on the kind of product.
 Just to be sure your colleagues can work with your code, discuss your proposal for the project folder structure with your superior
 * Write your code with the latest techniques, and let tools like Babel or PostCSS take care of backwards compatibility
+* For production, uglify/minify your code and remove source maps
 * All communication on Jira and all documentation (and everything else in Git repos) should be in English

 # General Style